-Figure 3.
-Logarithms of real exchange rates of selected OECD countries, reference currency USD and CPI (All items) deflator Source: Authors' compilation based on IMF (2022) and U.S. Bureau of Labour Statistics (2022) data to December 2007 including 1846 observations.
+Figure 4.
+Logarithms of real exchange rates of selected OECD countries, reference currency USD and CP11 (Hotels and restaurants) deflator to December 2007 including 1846 observations.
 And fourth, we studied the post-economic crisis period covering data from July 2009 to October 2022, consisting of 4160 observations.
 The NBER (2012) methodology for defining the US business cycles was applied to settle the subperiods.
 The following chapter presents the results of individual panel unit root tests for all four periods.
 The first set of tables examines the PPP concept for the whole economy based on CPI (All items) deflator, while the second set of tables reveals the evidence of PPP for the tourism sector based on the CPI for hotels and restaurants.